pghossoub/Robot-Shooter/readme.txt

 It was made with Unity 5.6.6f2

-You can launch the game with RobotShooter_v1.1.exe, in the Builds file.
+You can launch the game with RobotShooter_v1.1.exe, in the Builds folder.